Anish-Reddy-K/the-arkr-manual/content/10-artificial-intelligence/01-ai-vs-ml-vs-dl.md

 draft: true
 ---

-Definitions, the history, the hierarchy of intelligence.
+Definitions, the history of "Good Old Fashioned AI" (GOFAI) vs. connectionism, and the hierarchy of intelligence.